International Institute of Air and Space Law

 International Institute of Air and Space Law PhD Track

 During the first year, candidates are strongly encouraged to take part in methodology and other research development seminars offered at Leiden Law School or other faculties.
 The promotor will offer regular supervision to the candidate.
-To promote a stimulating research environment, the International Institute of Air and Space Law offers PhD candidates the following services:
+To promote a stimulating research environment, the International Institute of Air and Space Law offers PhD candidates the following:

 - A workplace at the International Institute of Air and Space Law;